-Cameroonian journalist Mancho Bibixy, popularly known as BBC, is serving a 15-year sentence on anti-state charges and false news in relation to his advocacy for greater autonomy for the English-speaking minority in Cameroon.
+Cameroonian journalist Mancho Bibixy, popularly known as BBC, is serving a 15-year sentence on anti-state charges and false news in relation to his radio broadcasts advocating for greater autonomy for the English-speaking minority in Cameroon.
 The U.N.
 Working Group on Arbitrary Detention has ruled that Bibixy’s arrest was arbitrary and directed the Cameroonian government to immediately release him.

-Bibixy, a broadcaster for the private radio station Abakwa FM in Bamenda, was sentenced to 15 years imprisonment on anti-state charges by a military court in Yaoundé, Cameroon’s capital, on May 25, 2018, according to news reports and a copy of the judgment seen by CPJ.
+Bibixy, a broadcaster for the private radio station Abakwa FM in Bamenda, was sentenced by a military court in Yaoundé, Cameroon’s capital, on May 25, 2018, according to news reports and a copy of the judgment seen by CPJ.
 The journalist was found guilty of terrorism, secession, hostility to the fatherland, spreading false information, revolution, insurrection, rebellion, and contempt for civil servants, according to the judgment and a local news report.

-Bibixy was tried along with two other journalists, Tsi Conrad and Thomas Awah Junior, and four other Anglophone detainees on charges relating to the crisis in Cameroon’s two English-speaking regions that began in late 2016 with protests by teachers and lawyers about the perceived marginalization of English by Cameroon’s majority French-speaking government.
+Bibixy was tried along with two other journalists, Tsi Conrad and Thomas Awah Junior, and four other Anglophone detainees.
+Their charges relate to the crisis in Cameroon’s two English-speaking regions that began in late 2016 with protests by teachers and lawyers about the perceived marginalization of English by Cameroon’s majority French-speaking government.

 Bibixy was arrested at 8:00 p.m. on January 17, 2017, at the home of a friend in Bamenda, the capital of Cameroon’s English-speaking Northwest Region.

 Bibixy hosted three different shows on Abakwa FM, including a popular weekday news and current affairs program in pidgin called “The Comedy Show” which was critical of the government’s social and economic marginalization of English speakers, the person said.
-In an article in French newspaper Le Monde, an unnamed radio colleague described how the show focused on why lawyers took to the streets in Bamenda on October 16, 2016, protests in Bamenda by lawyers demonstrating against the marginalization of English in the region’s courts.
+The show included commentary on October 16, 2016, protests in Bamenda by lawyers demonstrating against the marginalization of English in the region’s courts, according to news reports.

-Bixby was repeatedly summoned by authorities and briefly detained in the weeks leading up to his January 17 arrest, including by the security police and police intelligence in Bamenda, as well as the regional representative of the communication ministry, the person familiar with his case told CPJ.
-“They played recorded excerpts of the program and accused (him) of fighting the state,” the person said.
+Bibixy was repeatedly summoned by authorities and briefly detained in the weeks leading up to his January 17 arrest, including by the security police and police intelligence in Bamenda, as well as the regional representative of the communication ministry, the person familiar with his case told CPJ.
+“They played recorded excerpts of the program and accused [Bibixy] of fighting the state,” the person said.

-Bibixy was moved to Kondengui Central Prison in May 2017, where fellow journalists Conrad and Awah were also being held in late 2018, according to people with knowledge of the case who asked not to be named for fear of reprisal.
+Bibixy was moved to Kondengui Central Prison in May 2017, according to people with knowledge of the case who asked not to be named for fear of reprisal.

 On July 22, 2019, inmates at the Kondengui Central Prison staged protests about their living conditions, including chronic overcrowding, and delays in their cases getting to court, the person said.
-Bibixy and other prisoners were removed from Kondengui and transferred to the Special Operations Groups in Yaoundé and later to the State Secretariat for Defense, where Bibixy was held incommunicado and tortured, the person said.
+Bibixy and other prisoners were removed from Kondengui and transferred to the Special Operations Group in Yaoundé and later to the State Secretariat for Defense, where Bibixy was held incommunicado, the person said.

 On September 9, Bibixy was acquitted of all the charges relating to the prison protest except group rebellion, and was sentenced to a further two years, to run concurrently, the same person said.

 On August 16, 2019, the United Nations Working Group on Arbitrary Detention found that Bibixy was being detained arbitrarily and directed the Cameroonian government to take remedial action, including his immediate release, according to a statement by Lawyers’ Rights Watch Canada.

-Communication Minister Rene Sadi, who is a government spokesperson, did not respond to a text message requesting comment in late 2019.
-His adviser Charles Manda, also did not respond to calls or texts via messaging app.
+Communication Minister Rene Sadi, who is also a government spokesperson, did not respond to a text message from CPJ requesting comment in late September 2020.
+His adviser, Charles Manda, also did not respond to calls or texts via messaging app.
 CPJ emailed the government’s cabinet secretariat on September 24, 2020, but did not receive any response.
 Biya did not respond to CPJ’s letter.